IAM User Lifecycle Management

 IDHub uses SCIM protocol to integrate with target systems.
 Every application is connected over SCIM connectors.
 All provisioning actions are REST API calls to a SCIM bridge, that is written in a language native to the target system.

-“What used to take us months now takes days or hours.”
+"Identity Lifecycle Management setup used to take us months, now takes days or even just a few hours."

 - IT Manager, Access Management Group, Fortune 50